scriptituk/xfade-easing/README.md

 #### Blending

-Blending is compositing image layers in various ways taking transparency into account, whereas normal transition colour mixing performs simple linear interpolation in all planes determined by a weight factor.
+Blending involves compositing image layers according to a blending function and opacity formula, whereas normal transition colour mixing performs simple linear interpolation in all planes determined by a weight factor.

 One exception is the `gl_blend` transition (custom ffmpeg only)